-- Training, workshops were organized across the country for RAC servicing technicians by GIZ, Government of Germany as part of the activities in the RAC Servicing Sector. - Ten workshops for RAC dealers and other relevant Stakeholders via Video conference were held in collaboration with EESL. - Five meetings of the Working Group of the Standard Committee on Monitoring were held to discuss applications related to use/ manufacture of Ozone Depleting Substances (ODSs) for feedstock uses, inter alia including qualifying process as feedstock use. - Ozone Cell has made available awareness creation material to the public on its website.
-Instructional training videos for RAC service technicians in 6 different languages have been made. - Ozone Cell has set up YouTube channel, Facebook and Twitter pages for awareness creation on ozone layer. - Separate QR codes have been generated for the instructional videos for wider dissemination through print medium. - Pamphlets and information material is brought out at regular intervals and disseminated. - In a large exercise to provide contemporary update relevant material related to Refrigeration and airconditioning servicing the publications brought out by Ozone Cell were sent to Government run Industrial Training Institutes (ITIs) across the country which have RAC trade vocational training. - Central Pollution Control Board (CPCB), State Pollution Control Board's (SPCB's) and other State Government departments are being regularly updated/ informed about the ODS phase-out programme being implemented in the country.
+- Government departments etc., on issues relating to Montreal Protocol Implementation. - Review meetings with UNDP to discuss progress of MLF Projects implemented by UNDP were held from time to time. - Training, workshops were organized across the country for RAC servicing technicians by GIZ, Government of Germany as part of the activities in the RAC Servicing Sector. - As part of the preparation of HPMP Stage-III six awareness workshops in different cities have been organized, in which, besides the potential enterprises, the implementing agencies, namely UNDP, UNEP and GIZ, representatives from the concerned line ministries/departments, CPCB and SPCBs and members of the overseeing committee also participated. - A national stakeholder consultation workshop held on 22 July, 2022 in which draft HPMP Stage-III was discussed.
+Workshop was attended by about 120 participants comprising representatives from nodal line ministries/ departments, CPCB, SPCBs, industry associations and the participating enterprises. - Four meetings of the Working Group of the Standard Committee on Monitoring were held to discuss applications related to use/ manufacture of ODSs for feedstock uses, inter alia including qualifying process as feedstock use. - Ozone Cell has made available awareness creation material to the public on its website.
+Instructional training videos for RAC service technicians in 6 different languages have been made. - Ozone Cell has set up YouTube channel, Facebook and Twitter pages for awareness creation on ozone layer. - Separate QR codes have been generated for the instructional videos for wider dissemination through print medium.

+- Pamphlets and information material is brought out at regular intervals and disseminated. - In a large exercise to provide contemporary update relevant material related to RAC servicing the publications brought out by Ozone Cell were sent to Government run ITIs across the country which have RAC trade vocational training. - CPCB, SPCB's and other State Government departments are being regularly updated/ informed about the ODS phase-out programme being implemented in the country.

-Refrigeration and Air-Conditioning Servicing Sector Society (RASSS)
+Refrigeration and Air-conditioning Servicing Sector Society (RASSS)